MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/reporting-experience-iias-environments.md

 [!include [banner](../includes/banner.md)]

 ## Reporting scenarios in ERP
-Historically, the Document Reporting Services bundled with Dynamics 365 applications have been used to facilitate two basic user functions in Enterprise Resource Planning:  **Document generation (Doc Gen)**; and **BI & Analytics**.
-These two functions facilitate the most common methods of accessing business data.
+The Document Reporting Services bundled with Dynamics 365 applications provide end user tooling to facilitate two basic user functions in Enterprise Resource Planning:  **Document generation (Doc Gen)**; and **BI & Analytics**.
+These generic scenarios represent the two most common methods of accessing business data.

-- **Document generation** - the production and distribution of structured documents with the primary purpose of printing and bulk email distributions
+- **Document generation** - the production of structured documents often with the primary purpose of printing and bulk email distributions
-- **BI & Analytics** - interactive visualizations often based on aggregations with embedded links to referenced data.
+- **BI & Analytics** - interactive visualizations based on aggregations with embedded links to referenced data.
 Users rely on these tools to identify patterns and trends in large amounts of data

 Although, Document Reporting Services (RDL) continue to be the ideal tool for bulk production of business documents, these solutions lack extensibility options necessary for Power Users to adapt analytical views to account for frequent changes in the business environment.
 At the same time, the [Power BI service](https://docs.microsoft.com/en-us/power-bi/fundamentals/power-bi-overview) is recognized as an industry leader in delivering powerful analytics for businesses of all sizes.
 With the latest release of Dynamics 365 Finance & Operations, Power BI service integration options are available to accommodate seamless data exploration of customer business data.